 Moderate exercise is essential for pregnant women as it aids in blood circulation, reduces stress, checks on weight gain, and strengthens muscles.
 Low-impact, aerobic activities like swimming and walking, enhance lung and heart activity and increase blood circulation.

 Squats and kegel exercises are also ideal as they focus on strengthening the pelvic floor.
+It is possible to relieve pelvic floor issues during pregnancy with physiotherapy.
 The muscles grow weak due to the additional pressure exerted on them during pregnancy.
 A weak pelvic floor puts women at risk of developing stress incontinence, a condition that causes the body to release urine when they exercise, laugh, or sneeze.

 Kegel exercises particularly help strengthen these muscles and maintain healthy muscle tone, which aids delivery and quick recovery after birth.
 Eight pelvic floor squeezes, thrice a day goes a long way in strengthening the pelvic floor.
 Be sure to change into the appropriate gear when going for exercise, not the regular maternity clothing to enhance comfort and flexibility during exercise.